 Even though I just mentioned it above, and will probably mention it in every section that follows, retail boxes can also “guarantee” hits, so just hear me out.

 With hobby boxes, the higher price point is going to mean more hits, generally.
 Take a look at this example:

-This is a Hobby Box of 2019 Topps Update Series.
-As you can see on the box, you can expect to get “1 autograph or relic card” in this box.
+This is a Hobby Jumbo Box of 2022 Topps Series 1.
+As you can see on the box, you can expect to get “1 autograph or and 2 “relic cards” in this box.
 (The fine print says you may receive a Topps redemption card instead.)

 Thus, I say “guaranteed” in the heading, and the box itself doesn’t say “guaranteed” because sometimes you’ll hit a redemption, and rarely you might not hit the amount stated at all.

 As another example, this box of 2020 Panini Select says “Find 2 autographs and 2 memorabilia cards per box, on average.”

 So, while not guaranteed, the hits can be expected.
 That said, it doesn’t mean hobby boxes are always worth it.

 Now, with retail, you can still hit an autograph or relic!
 But, you just need to be mindful of what is being stated as your expected allotment.